PalisadoesFoundation/talawa-api/INSTALLATION.md

 ## How to use the API

-**Important:** Use the API URLs that were configured during the production environment setup.

 These are some important URLs for coding and troubleshooting :

 ### For Talawa-API Developers